woowu/ims2-waveform/README.md

  ```
   0x3e | seqno | 64bit timestamp | 32 bit len | waveform chunk
 ```
-The waveform chunk contains one or more or incompleted frames as described below.
+The waveform chunk contains one or more or uncompleted frames as described below.

 When receive waveform streaming from serial port. and the frame format is